Jarred Kelenic Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.95 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 6.95 team ERA that ranks last among all league pitching staffs.

-- The lefty's last appearance came on Saturday against the Houston Astros, when he went five innings, surrendering three earned runs while giving up five hits.
+- The left-hander's most recent time out came on Saturday against the Houston Astros, when he threw six innings, surrendering two earned runs while allowing five hits.

-- The 25-year-old has a 6.85 ERA and 7.6 strikeouts per nine innings in nine games this season, while giving up a batting average of .306 to his opponents.
+- In nine games this season, the 27-year-old has a 4.99 ERA and 9.4 strikeouts per nine innings, while allowing a batting average of .246 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.